aline-fagundes/az900-study-hub/module-2.md

 - Enhances **security** and **centralized management** using Microsoft Entra ID and RBAC.
 - Separates local devices from cloud-hosted data for improved security.

+### 💻 Azure VMware Solution
+Service for running VMware workloads **natively in Azure**.

+- Ideal for organizations using VMware on-premises and migrating to the cloud.
+- Provides **seamless integration** and **scalability** using familiar VMware tools.

 ### 📦 Containers and Orchestration

 #### 🧱 Azure Container Instances (ACI)